Guidance to assist PGR candidates post viva

 PGR14.15.1 After designated staff from the Repository Team and the Officer to RDAB have verified that the final version of the thesis/critical commentary and bibliography has been deposited on the UWE Bristol Research Repository in accordance with University requirements, that any data management requirements have been met and all required paperwork has been completed, RDAB will approve the production of the Certificate and Certificate of Credit.
 The University will not confer the award, nor may the candidate attend an award ceremony or adopt the doctoral title until the final deposition has been made appropriately.

-Award Ceremonies and certificates guidance
+Graduation Ceremonies and certificates guidance

 How to attend a ceremony